reuben-thomas/tp/docs/DeveloperGuide.md

 - Implemented a functioning (though initially buggy) login feature.
 - Enhanced the UI with additional fields and visual improvements.
 - Addressed multiple bug cycles and maintained backward compatibility.
-- Sense of satisfaction finally being done
+- Sense of satisfaction finally being done.

 The project overall marks solid progress in both functionality and polish, opening the doors for further improvements.